-- The Garment District BDC Program Directory is available for your sourcing needs.
-This lists includes many local manufacturers.
+- The Garment District BDC Program Directory is available for your sourcing, networking, and partnership needs.
+This list includes many local manufacturers.

 - ITAC’s “Faces of the Garment District” Feature showcases the diverse backgrounds and experiences of Garment District businesses - including the unique services they offer, the challenges they have overcome and the importance of being located in the district.